 Hamsters can run over 5.5 miles (9 km) every single night.
 With so much much energy to burn, it’s hard to imagine any cage could be big enough for them, so a hamster exercise ball may seem like a logical purchase for any new hamster owner.
 However, a ball may not be the right choice and in this article I’m going to explain why.

 As I covered in my previous article, there are many things around your home that present a physical threat to free-flying birds.
 But some of the dangers lurking in our four walls actually come in the form of silent or invisible threats that can be toxic to parrots, causing long-term health implications or even sudden death.
 Parrots are extremely good at hiding illness or injury, a trait they share with most other prey animals.

 Parrots may be adorable pets and beloved additions to a family, but that doesn’t change the fact that a parrot is still a wild animal.
 A domesticated animal is genetically different from its wild counterpart.
 Dogs are a prime example of this – though they all descended from wolves, they have been selectively bred over many generations and are now genetically distinct from their wild ancestors.
-Despite parrots being one of man’s oldest companions, the only parrot that might reasonably be described as domesticated is the English budgie – a larger version of the native Australian budgerigar that is not found in the wild, and which was bred to be large and have certain features.

 If, like us, you found yourself during lockdown being overwhelmed by day after day of increasingly grim news, you may have found solace in the Netflix documentary Tiger King: Murder, Mayhem and Madness.
 Madness is certainly apt.
 Every few minutes of this messy, captivating, and at times surreal, series yields some new surprise or jaw-dropping twist, to the extent that if I tried to explain the seven episodes in detail to someone who had never seen the show, I might be accused of making it all up.